-- 41.1 Complaints, including protected disclosures, regarding any aspect of the procurement process must be reported to the Director. - 41.2 Whistleblowers are protected under section 3 of the Good Governance Act 2012 ("Governance Act").
-That section makes it an offence to terminate a contract with, or withhold payment from, a whistleblower as a result of a protected disclosure. - Section 3(3)(k) of the Governance Act identifies the Director as one of the listed persons to whom a complaint can be made.
-Protection against unfair dismissal is also provided to employees under sections 28(1) and 29A of the Employment Act 2000. - 41.4 Upon receipt of a complaint, the Director must take any or all of the following actions: - (a) Inform the Secretary to the Cabinet, Attorney General, Director of Internal Audit, the Accountant General or the Auditor General under the Governance Act: - (b) Conduct an audit of the procurement process and prepare a written report with recommendations for follow up action(s); and - (c) Meet individually with the complainant and the party against whom the complaint has been made to ascertain the relevant facts, and follow up with a written report.
+- 40.1 Complaints, including protected disclosures, regarding any aspect of the procurement process must be reported to the Director. - 40.2 Whistleblowers are protected under section 3 of the Good Governance Act 2012 ("Governance Act").
+That section makes it an offence to terminate a contract with, or withhold payment from, a whistleblower as a result of a protected disclosure. - 40.3 Section 3(3)(k) of the Governance Act identifies the Director as one of the listed persons to whom a complaint can be made.
+Protection against unfair dismissal is also provided to employees under sections 28(1) and 29A of the Employment Act 2000.

+- 40.4 Upon receipt of a complaint, the Director must take some or all of the following actions: - (a) Inform the Secretary to the Cabinet, Attorney General, Director of Internal Audit, the Accountant General or the Auditor General under the Governance Act; - (b) Conduct an audit of the procurement process and prepare a written report with recommendations for follow up action(s); and - (c) Meet individually with the complainant and the party against whom the complaint has been made to ascertain the relevant facts, and follow up with a written report. - 40.5 All complaints must receive a written response.
+Responses must be held on the project files unless it is necessary to maintain a confidential record.
+In that case, the Director must ensure that confidential records are maintained. - 40.6 If a complainant is not fully satisfied with the response to the complaint, the matter must be escalated to the Permanent Secretary responsible for OPMP or such other public officer as the Secretary to the Cabinet may determine. - 40.7 If a contractual dispute arises between a contractor and the Government, the terms and conditions of the contract regarding escalation and resolution of disputes must be applied.